Eejain/academic-kickstart/content/slides/edutech_w4.md

 <!-- some of the features are superficial, some are fundamental-->

 ---
-Your thoughts on game: competitive, rule/goal, fun, group/individual activity, problem-solving,  become better at the game, win/lose, different types,
+Your thoughts on game: competitive, rule/goal, fun, group/individual activity, problem-solving,  become better at the game, win/lose, different types

 ---
 ###  Can we implement gameful elements in education, and why?